JMDKC/artangled-hugo/content/posts/2025-08-24-dmytrenko-pm-am.md

 Dmytrenko is influenced by Slavic mythology and childhood folk tales.
 She [often portrays Bolotnik](https://www.friendoftheartist.com/blogs/daria-dmytrenko), spirit of the swamps and rivers, who’s covered in algae and scales.
 The figures are blurrily biomorphic, scaly, with eyes that also suggest cloacal holes.

-What’s different about this work in particular is that it takes on the medium of the Christian icons, which I’m sure she saw a lot of back in Ukraine.
+What’s different about this work in particular is that it takes on the medium of orthodox icons - paint on gold-leafed board - which I’m sure she saw a lot of back in Ukraine.
 There’s a few in Venice too.

 Dmytrenko works via her meditative practice, the forms coming from her subconscious rather than from any earthly model.
 An organised religion, for example.